Séjours au ski à Mammoth

 Station de ski de Mammoth

-Mammoth Mountain is California's flagship ski resort and one of the largest in North America - a vast, volcanic peak in the Eastern Sierra Nevada that rises to 3,369m (11,053ft) and receives an average of 10 metres of snowfall every season.
-Founded by Dave McCoy in the 1950s after he noticed the mountain held more snow than anywhere else in the region, Mammoth has grown from a single rope tow into a 3,500-acre resort with 150+ runs, 25 lifts, and one of the longest seasons in the United States- typically from November through to June.
+Mammoth Mountain is California's flagship ski resort and one of the largest in the United States.
+Founded by Dave McCoy in the 1950s after he noticed the mountain held more snow than anywhere else in the region, it's grown from a single rope tow into a 3,500-acre resort with over 150 runs, 25 lifts, and a season that typically stretches from November through to June, one of the longest in the United States.
 The town of Mammoth Lakes sits at 2,424m (7,953ft), surrounded by the Inyo National Forest, with hot springs, volcanic craters, and the dramatic granite landscape of the Eastern Sierra as your backdrop.
+Its season typically stretches from November through to June, one of the longest in the United States.

 Infos station Mammoth